-P2.17.4 PI Controller reference value ID number ID332 "PID Ref ID"
+P2.17.4 PI Controller reference value ID number

 Select ID number of the signal that is used as reference valued for PI controller.
-Default value is the ID of P2.17.3

-P2.17.5 PI Controller actual value ID number ID333 "PID Actual ID"
+P2.17.5 PI Controller actual value ID number

 Select ID number of the signal that is used as actual value for PI controller.
 PI Actual value can be written from Fieldbus directly to monitoring variable ID21 when this parameters is set to zero.